imagineeeinc/nimbu/README.md

 # Nimbu
 A minimal linux distro from scratch.
 Compiled by a single script.
-Built with the latest linux kernal and busybox for the userspace.
+Built with the latest (stable) linux kernal, busybox for the userspace and Nano X11 for a Graphics backend.

 Also ships with [QuickJS](https://bellard.org/quickjs/) (js interpreter), [cosmopolitan c](https://cosmo.zip/) (cross platform c compiler), a copy [conways game of life](https://justine.lol/apelife/) and the source for a copy of [chess](https://github.com/hsnborn22/C-HESS) ([distro specific fork](https://github.com/imagineeeinc/c-hess)) you have to compile your self.